-Linda Colsh interview: Narrative textile art
+Linda Colsh: Narrative textile art

 Her colors are restful, but her imagery is not.
 Linda Colsh’s work mostly stays within a limited palette of browns, blacks, and whites…Her images repeat, fading in and out of the background as if seen through the mist.
 Figures are mysterious, seemingly glimpsed from a distance…The viewer has to work to decipher the messages implied in Colsh’s imagery, but the resultant sense of a deeper understanding is worth the effort.